EU to Ban Facial Recognition for About 3 to 5 Years

 It was hinted that exceptions to the ban could be made for security projects as well as research & development, the paper demonstrated.

-The document also signaled possible revision of obligations on both developers and users of artificial intelligence technology and that countries of the European Union should appoint authorities to stay aware of the new rules’ performance.
+The document also signalled possible revision of obligations on both developers and users of artificial intelligence technology and that countries of the European Union should appoint authorities to stay aware of the new rules’ performance.

 The EU’s executive will seek feedback on its white paper before announcing any final decision, said officials.

-Margrethe Vestager, EU digital and antitrust Chief is expected to come up with her proposal next month.
+Margrethe Vestager, EU digital and antitrust Chief, is expected to come up with her proposal next month.

 How does live facial recognition technology work professionally?